Majedq4/wazuh-soc-lab/investigations/01-windows-4688-visibility-gap.md

    precedence.
 Needed `SCENoApplyLegacyAuditPolicy` set to `1` in the registry, plus a full reboot — a policy refresh alone doesn't apply it.

-3. **A duplicate `<localfile>` block in ossec.conf.** I'd added a Security channel entry manually without realizing one already existed further down the file with a query filter on it.
-Two blocks reading the same channel caused a silent conflict.
-Removed the duplicate.

-4. **No default Wazuh rule matches plain 4688.** This was the actual blocker, even after Windows was logging correctly.
+3. **No default Wazuh rule matches plain 4688.** This was the actual blocker, even after Windows was logging correctly.
 The event reached Wazuh and got decoded, but with nothing to match it against, it never became an alert.
 Wrote a custom rule for it (see `detection-rules/`).

-5. **Command line was still empty** once alerts started firing.
+4. **Command line was still empty** once alerts started firing.
 Turns out "Audit Process Creation" only logs that a process ran, not what arguments it was launched with — that's a separate policy (`ProcessCreationIncludeCmdLine_Enabled`).
 Set that too.